Update: High water closes roads

 ST. PETER — Rising levels on the Minnesota River have prompted road closures at Henderson and St. Peter.

 Highway 99 at its bridge in St. Peter reopened to traffic around 10 a.m.
-Monday and the road was closed for several hours.
+Monday.
+Minnesota Department of Transportation had closed the road for several hours.

 Road updates and detour information for motorists may be found at: 511mn.org.